khaors/geocompr/main.md

 <p class="caption">(\#fig:boxplot-cv)Boxplot showing the difference in AUROC values between spatial and conventional 100-repeated 5-fold cross-validation.</p>
 </div>

+## (Spatial) Tuning of machine-learning hyperparameters

+difference parameters and hyperparameters
+example: random forest and short intro what it is best practice: inner fold -> Patrick figure parallelization (conclusion -> server/remote modeling)

 ## Conclusions
 Resampling methods are a crucial part of a modern data scientist's toolbox [@james_introduction_2013].
 In this chapter we used cross-validation to assess a model's predictive performance.